Sweet Martha's Cookies

-History

 Martha Rossini Olson and her husband Gary founded a frozen yogurt shop called "Sweet Martha's" in downtown Minneapolis in 1978.
 They applied to be a vendor at the Minnesota State Fair the following year, but were denied as the fair already had a yogurt stand; however, three weeks before the fair, they received permission to start a cookie booth.
 Founded jointly by Martha, her husband, and friends Neil and Brenda O'Leary, it originally operated out of a small 9-foot by 11-foot stand.
 Three years later, they opened a permanent location.

 In 1991, Sweet Martha's moved into the former location of Adeline's Scandinavian Kitchen; this became their main booth, and currently their oldest.
 A booth next to the grandstand opened in 1994, and was expanded in 2003.
 A third booth on the north end of the fair was announced in 2016 and opened in 2018.